skw32/DefectCorrectionsNotebook/README.md

 To use this workflow you must then activate this conda environment with

 `conda activate YourChosenEnvName`

+The package used for applying the FNV correction scheme in this workflow (CoFFEE version 1.1) can be downloaded from [here](https://www.sciencedirect.com/science/article/pii/S0010465518300158).
+To install this, go to the downloaded CoFFEE folder and run

+`python setup.py build_ext -b PoissonSolver/`

 ## License
 This software has been made available under a 3-Clause BSD License.